ContainerOrchestration/Labs/Orchestration-DockerSwarm/TPs/TP6_DockerMachine.md

  systemctl restart libvirtd.service
 ```

+**NOTE**: That machine creation can take several minutes especially for the first time as it is necessary to download the "*boot2docker.iso*" which is roughly 48M Bytes.

-An example output on CentOS is:
+An example output on creating the machine on CentOS is:
 ```
 $ docker-machine create -d kvm --kvm-network "docker-machines" test Running pre-create checks...